GoogleContainerTools/kpt-functions-sdk/README.md

 Let's walk through each step:

-1. Clone the `foo-corp-configs` repo containing example configs.
-1. Pull all the docker images.
 1. `read-yaml` function recursively reads all YAML files from `foo-corp-configs` directory on the host.
 1. `mutate-psp` function reads the output of `read-yaml`.
 This function **mutates** any `PodSecurityPolicy` resources by setting a field called `allowPrivilegeEscalation` to `false`.
 1. `expand-team-cr` function similarly operates on the result of the previous function.
 It looks